Improve, preserve, secure

 Maintenance Team Safety

-When corrosion is suspected in external prestressing tendons located in confined spaces, proper safety measures must be implemented to protect inspection and maintenance crews.
-Freyssinet supports clients in assessing risks and selecting the right protective strategies as part of a comprehensive maintenance post-tensioning approach.
+When corrosion is suspected in external prestressing cables located in confined spaces, targeted safety measures are required to protect inspection and maintenance crews.
+We support clients in assessing risks and selecting protective strategies suited to the specific conditions of each site.

 • Assessment of traffic restrictions or